shdant113/webDiplomacy-GR/README.md

 In your command line, enter:

-` bash runall.sh `
+` python runall.py `

 For Python 2 instructions, see below.

 This script will create the default directory to store the GR output in that is configured throughout the GR files.
 If you have never run GR before, this will allow you to run it immediately without further configuration.
 If you do not want to use this directory, you will have to configure your own file storage.
-To do this, change the default directory on line 12 in gr_clean.py from storeGR/ to whatever you choose, and then do the same where necessary in the runall.sh file.
+To do this, change the default directory (variable `name` in `gr_clean.py`) from storeGR/ to whatever you choose, and then do the same where necessary in the `runall.py` file.

 This script is configured to run on Mac OS.
 If you are not on Mac OS, this script can fail.
 In that case, you can run each script individually without issue.